 Whether you prefer tamales or chilli with nachos, or like to make your own ceviche (which you can do at Kay's workshops), here's a list of our Latin food recommendations.

 For authentic Mexican

-The wonderful Frida Cantinas in Dudelange and the city have closed but you can still some good Mexican home-cooking at Las Maracas food truck .
+Sadly the Frida Cantinas in Dudelange and the city closed during the pandemic, but you can still get some good Mexican home-cooking at Las Maracas food truck.
 You can sample traditional quesadillas or tacos with a choice of meat and vegetarian fillings and red, green, chipotle and habanero sauces, in addition to home-made guacamole.
-The team are on summer vacation until 7th September and you can find out where they'll be on their return here.
+You can check out where the food truck will be here.

-In the meantime you can head to Agave (restaurant and tequila bar) which also gets a thumbs up for having authentic tacos and enchiladas but also offers chilaquiles, devilled prawns, and some luscious-looking cocktails.
-Starters such as melted cheese (queso fundido) with chorizo.
+Head to Agave (restaurant and tequila bar) which gets a thumbs up for having authentic tacos and enchiladas but also offers chilaquiles, devilled prawns, and some luscious-looking cocktails.
+Starters include melted cheese (queso fundido) with chorizo.

 Pablito serves up home-made corn tortillas with its tacos and fresh ceviche.
-The menu is limited but the bright wooden settings will take you a thousand miles away.
+The menu is limited but the bright wooden setting will take you a thousand miles away.

 The following restaurants don't always get the thumbs up from resident Mexicans, but plenty of people living in Luxembourg give them good reviews.
 You might find the spices toned down, but the food is enjoyable all the same.